rickwysocki/pw-jekyll/README.md

 ## Introduction

-This is a website built with [Jekyll](https://jekyllrb.com/), a Markdown-based [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) that can be used in combination with GitHub and Markdown to web-based documents online.
+This is a website built with [Jekyll](https://jekyllrb.com/), a Markdown-based [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) that can be used in combination with GitHub and Markdown to publish web-based documents online.
 You can see the live site [here](https://rickwysocki.github.io/pw-jekyll/).

 Jekyll is a common tool among technical writers due to its (relative) ease of use, extensibility, and writing-oriented features.

 As we saw last week, GitHub and its associated project-management features can be used not just for software but also documentation projects.
-This activity will ask us to use these features to collaborative publish documentation on the major concepts we've been discussing this semester.
+This activity will ask us to use these features to collaboratively publish documentation on the major concepts we've been discussing this semester.

 **Our goal will be to publish a series of reference pages that communicate key ideas from the course.**